JoshuaSchlichting/jo.sh/README.md

   build: Build the container
     --poetry-install: Install the dependencies in the pyproject.toml file into the image
-    --no-cache: Do not use cache when building the image
+    --no-cache: Do not use cache when building the image --image [IMAGE]: Use a different Python image (default: 3.10-slim-buster)
+  clean: Stop and remove the container and image
-  install: Install this script to /usr/local/bin/josh (may require sudo)
+  install: Install this script to /usr/local/bin/jo.sh and create a josh symlink (may require sudo)
+  uninstall: Uninstall this script from /usr/local/bin/jo.sh (may require sudo)
   help: Show this help message
 ```